 - Flooring replaced in portions of a home may not match flooring in other rooms.
-HRRP will replace flooring by room, to the nearest opening; - Light fixtures replaced may not match pre-existing light fixtures or fixtures in other parts of the home; - If only a portion of the windows require replacement, all the windows in the home may not match; - If a portion of the home requires paint, paint in the repaired portion of the home may not match paint in other rooms (interior) or on other elevations (if exterior).
-HRRP will attempt, to the greatest extent feasible to match the original paint color when repainting an area of the home that was included on the scope of work.
+HRRP will replace flooring by room, to the nearest opening.
+HRRP will allow tile floor repairs in bathrooms with existing tile.
+Wood floor repairs will only be considered up to 16 square feet if more cost efficient; - Light fixtures replaced may not match pre-existing light fixtures or fixtures in other parts of the home; - If only a portion of the windows require replacement, all the windows in the home may not match; - If a portion of the home requires paint, paint in the repaired portion of the home may not match paint in other rooms (interior) or on other elevations (if exterior).
+HRRP will attempt, to the greatest extent feasible, to match the original paint color when repainting an area of the home that was included on the scope of work.
 HRRP will paint whole interior rooms, to the door or opening, or whole exterior sections to the next architectural break.
 Additional rooms or elevations will not be painted for aesthetic reasons alone.